 Experience across 100 years brings Nutreco a rich heritage of knowledge.
-Nutreco employs approximately 10,000 people in 30 countries, with sales in 80 countries.
-Nutreco is listed on the NYSE Euronext stock exchange in Amsterdam.
+Nutreco employs approximately 11,000 people in 35 countries, with sales in 80 countries.

 Read more at www.nutreco.com

 Feed to Food Quality & Safety

 Nutrace® is Skretting's unique, global feed-to-food quality and safety system.
 It ensures consistency throughout the production process, from raw materials to final feed solutions.